usgs/wdfn-blog/content/api_catalog.md

 - [__Statistical period-of-record data.__](https://waterservices.usgs.gov/rest/Statistics-Service-Test-Tool.html)[^statbeta]  This
 API outputs statistical information about time-series data from a USGS monitoring location.
 It is most popularly known as the API that examines the full period of approved time-series streamflow at a monitoring location and, for each day of the year, calculates the long-term median, maximum, minimum, and other statistical flow percentiles.
-And this same statistical calculation is performed for all other approved time-series data and made available through this legacy API.
+This same statistical calculation is performed for all other approved time-series data and made available through this legacy API.
+We have not yet determined how we may convey these data in a flagship API, so until then this is the API you should use.

 </div>